-Since then, a proliferation of various styles and models have taken the workout world by storm with Fitbits and similar knock off devices crafted for every personality and need.
+Since then, a proliferation of various styles and models have taken the workout world by storm.
+There are now similar knock-off devices crafted for every personality and need.

 The very simple Fitbit Zip, which is about the size of a quarter, tracks only steps taken, distance traveled, and calories burned.
 The sophisticated Fitbit Flex, which is worn 24 hours a day even while showering and swimming, tracks all its wearer’s movement including sleep patterns.